- Developers

 The only way you’ll find out if you have a viable shot is to do the research upfront.

 How well will your software work on mobile phones?
 Is it going to load fast and display well?
-M-commerce increased by $485 million between 2013 and 2016.
+According to a report, revenue from m-commerce sales reached $1.7 trillion in 2023, accounting for over half of all retail e-commerce sales.
 Can you afford not to cater to it?

 Scalability